Connect with others who understand.

 Written by Maureen McNulty

-• When follicular lymphoma (FL) returns after initially responding to treatment, it is known as relapsed.
+• When follicular lymphoma returns after initially responding to treatment, it’s known as “relapsed.”

-• When follicular lymphoma is resistant to treatment, it is called refractory.
+• When follicular lymphoma is resistant to treatment, it’s called “refractory.”

-• People with relapsed or refractory follicular lymphoma may receive treatments such as chemotherapy, antibodies, radioimmunotherapy, or stem cell transplants.
+• People with relapsed or refractory follicular lymphoma may receive treatments such as chemotherapy, immunotherapy, radioimmunotherapy, or stem cell transplants.

 Relapsed Follicular Lymphoma

-For many cases of follicular lymphoma, and especially for advanced stage cancers, treatment works in a few phases.
-Induction therapy, also called frontline or first-line therapy, is the very first treatment used to try to reduce or eliminate tumors.
-If this first treatment is effective, consolidation or maintenance therapy aims to keep the cancer cells away and extend the length of time a person is in remission.
+For many cases of follicular lymphoma and especially for advanced-stage cancers, treatment works in a few phases.
+Induction therapy, also called “frontline” or “first-line therapy,” is the very first treatment used to try to reduce or eliminate tumors.
+If this initial treatment is effective, consolidation or maintenance therapy aims to keep the cancer cells away and extend the length of time a person has reduced or no symptoms.

 Usually, induction treatment will help.
 Many of the cancer cells will die, the tumor will shrink, and the lymphoma may even go away completely.
-This is called remission.
-However, sometimes the cancer grows back.
+This is called “remission.”
+However, sometimes the cancer grows back after initial treatment.
 This is known as a relapse.
-If you have a relapse, you may start experiencing symptoms again, and your doctor may recommend that you undergo more treatments.
+If you have a relapse, you may start experiencing symptoms again, and your oncology provider may recommend that you undergo more treatments.

 Most people with follicular lymphoma will have a relapse at some point after receiving treatment and going into remission.
 Within two years of diagnosis, about 20 percent of people with follicular lymphoma will relapse.
-Within five years, the majority of people with advanced stage FL will have a relapse.
+Within five years, the majority of people with advanced stage follicular lymphoma will have a relapse.

-Read more about how follicular lymphoma is assessed for stage, grade, and prognosis.
+Read more about how follicular lymphoma is assessed for stage, as well as grade and prognosis.

 Refractory Follicular Lymphoma